jonrohan/oss-template/README.md

-# Open source software template
+# Node.js open source software template

-This is the basic config you'll need in a repository on GitHub for an open source project.
-I'm trying to keep this as generic as possible, with more focused forks of this repository.
+This is the basic config you'll need if you're starting an open source node.js project.